-Button Function ОК Performs the same operation as the [] button on the remote control.
-Menu Displays and closes the Configuration menu.
+Button Function OK Performs the same operation as the [ ] button on the remote control.
+"Remote Control" p.15 Menu Displays and closes the Configuration menu.
 Auto If clicked while projecting analog RGB signals from Computer1 port or Computer2 port, automatically optimizes the image by adjusting the Tracking, Sync., and Position.
 Search Changes to the next input source that is sending an image.
-The "Automatically Detect Input Signals and Change the Projected Image (Source Search)" p.31 Esc Performs the same operation as the [Esc] button on the remote control.
+"Automatically Detect Input Signals and Change the Projected Image (Source Search)" p.31 Esc Performs the same operation as the [Esc] button on the remote control.
+"Remote Control" p.15

-(5) You can perform the following operations when you click the tabs.
+You can perform the following operations when you click the tabs.